michaelsakharov/Pulsar/README.md

 If you want to build Pulsar yourself, you can do so using Visual Studio by simply opening `Duality.sln` and selecting "Build Solution".

 All framework build results will be located in the shared `Build/Output` folder.
 Sample project build results will be separate, and located in their respective `Content/Plugins` subdirectories.
 To launch any of the included sample projects after building Duality, select it as a startup project in your IDE.
 Otherwise, you can use either `DualityEditor` or `DualityLauncher` as a startup project.
+You may also need to place the 'Renderers' Folder into the 'Build/Output' manually, this will eventually be improved by moving them into Embedded Resources.

 ### Contributing